ciscoheat/superforms-web/src/routes/concepts/client-validation/+page.md

 ## Test it out

 This example demonstrates how validators are used to check if tags are of the correct length.

-It uses `defaultValidator = 'clear'` to remove the error when the field changes.
+Set a tag name to blank and see that no errors show up until you move focus outside the field (blur).
+When you go back and correct the mistake, the error is removed as soon as you enter more than one character (input).

 <Form {data} />